whuang022ai/whuang022ai/README.md

 ### About Me 🇹🇼 🇺🇸
 ### 關於我

-Hi, I'm Ming Han Yang, and I'm interested in biotechnology, artificial intelligence, and machine learning.
+Hello, I'm Ming Han Yang, and I focus on biotechnology, artificial intelligence, and machine learning.

-I'm a bioinformatics software engineer with experience in a startup company specializing in natural language processing and machine learning.
+I worked at the Institute of Biomedical Sciences, Academia Sinica (Taiwan’s premier national research institution in Taipei) as a bioinformatics software engineer.
+Before that, I was at a startup company specializing in natural language processing and machine learning.
+Welcome to any kind of cooperation or research projects, or any crazy ideas.
+Let`s rock the world!

-I have another GitHub account ID [whuang022nccu](https://github.com/whuang022nccu).
+p.s.
+I also have another GitHub account:  [whuang022nccu](https://github.com/whuang022nccu).
+.

 Welcome to any collaboration, especially projects related to machine learning or data analysis.